kaiwenliu/A3R0SM1TH/README.md

 # A3R0SM1TH
 💾 An incredibly lightweight file dropper that downloads and executes a .NET executable (given by a link specified by the user) **completely** in memory.
 I have yet to add other features to this, but I probably won't because this could be utilized maliciously.
-I mainly made this as a proof of concept.
+I mainly made this as a proof of concept, and so that if others want to implement downloading + running executables in memory, they can use this repositry as a reference.

 # Disclaimer
 This repository is for research purposes only, the use of this code is your responsibility.